-In Asia, Calyon has a presence in 13 countries, making Calyon one of the most widely represented foreign banks in Asia.
+In Asia where the majority of the world's Chinese speaking population is based, Calyon has a presence in 13 countries, making Calyon one of the most widely represented foreign banks in Asia.
 Most of Calyon's branches in Asia are fully licensed and offer local currency capabilities.
 A booklet prepared by the Complainant describing its operations, services and activities of Calyon in Asia and which demonstrate Calyon's status as a leading financing and investment bank in Asia is annexed at Annexure 5.